KTRK / NTRK

 For the broader country version too, open the How to Watch FIFA World Cup 2026 in Kyrgyzstan guide.

-The national broadcaster is the clearest confirmed starting point for Kyrgyzstan viewers.
+The national broadcaster group is the clearest confirmed starting point for Kyrgyzstan viewers.

 That is where the final match assignment is most likely to appear.